-An annual report, now in its eight year, has analysed the worst passwords of 2018 giving us an insight of what people are using, but more to the point what you shouldn't be using.
+A recent annual report analysed the worst passwords in common use to give us an insight into what people are using, but more to the point what you shouldn't be using.

 Account hacking is a real and genuine threat, so making sure you have a safe and secure password for all your accounts is an absolute must.
 We are constantly told to try and avoid using the same password for everything, but remembering so many different passwords can be a nightmare.